droglenc/NCMTH107/resources/Syllabus-Current.md

 If you feel that you are spending an inordinate amount of time on some assignments because you are "stuck," then start your assignments early so that you can stop (and do other things) and make plans to see the [tutors](#tutors) or [instructor](#instructor) for help.

 Your conduct in class should revolve around the idea of being respectful of all others in the class.
-Adhering to the following policies should be considered the minimum requirements to being respectful of others:
+Adhering to the following behaviors should be considered the minimum requirements to being respectful of others:

 * Arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 * Do not bring friends, children, pets, meals, or anything else to class that should not be there.